 Say we're doing some Linux Kernel TCP performance tuning.
 For optimum speeds we need to calculate our BDP, or Bandwidth Delay Product.
 For this we need to calculate certain values to set some kernel tuning parameters to.
-The point of this tuning is to send the most data we can during a measured round-trip-time without sending more than can be processed.
-To accomplish this we are resizing our kernel read/write networking/socket buffers.
+The

 We will see two ways of doing this.
 The tedious manual way, and the way with bitmath.